smohiudd/smohiudd.github.io/_posts/2019-03-03-computer-vision-streets.markdown

 * Performs well on small training data sets (the origins of U-Net paper are based on biomedical applications, where training sets are small).
 [Here's](https://www.microsoft.com/developerblog/2018/07/18/semantic-segmentation-small-data-using-keras-azure-deep-learning-virtual-machine/) an interesting example of using 100 training samples to train a U-Net model.
 * Responds well to data augmentation
-* Input image size is trivial since there are no fully connected layers
+* Input image dimensions are trivial since there are no fully connected layers
 * Model can be easily scaled for multi class segmentation

 !['unet model'](https://s3-us-west-2.amazonaws.com/smohiudd.github.co/unet-segmentation/unet.png)

 _Photo from Ronnenberger et. al, 2015_

-The Tensorflow website had an excellent [example](https://github.com/tensorflow/models/blob/master/samples/outreach/blogs/segmentation_blogpost/image_segmentation.ipynb) of a U-Net application for binary semantic segmentation which includes data augmentation.
+The Tensorflow website has an excellent [example](https://github.com/tensorflow/models/blob/master/samples/outreach/blogs/segmentation_blogpost/image_segmentation.ipynb) of a U-Net model for binary semantic segmentation which includes data augmentation.
 This was a good starting point for my toy example.
 Since I’m dealing with multi class segmentation, we’ll need to make some modification to the code.

 The example uses the dice loss function which is common for binary segmentation.
 For multi class applications we’ll change the loss function to **categorical cross entropy**.
 Also we need to change the activation for the final layer to **softmax** instead of sigmoid.